acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 8. *Avren* moves out of the Black Tentacles and casts Dispel Magic again, getting rid of them!
 9. *Mistress Ilvarra* casts something extremely nasty at *Tasbros*, who successfully Counterspells it!
 10. *Steve* attacks *Droki* and misses.
 11. *Viker* casts Daylight, covering the entire battlefield.
+All the Drow and Driders immediately flinch and are Disadvantaged!
 She also attacks a Drider and does 9 HP damage.
-12. The remaining Drow Mage casts Lightning Bolt and hits *Benjamin*, *Tasbros*, and me.
+12. The surviving Drow Mage casts Lightning Bolt and hits *Benjamin*, *Tasbros*, and me.
-13. The Driders attack *Viker* and do some damage.
+13. The Driders attack *Viker* and do serious damage.
-14. *Geral* attacks and kills a Drider.
+14. *Geral* kills one of *Viker*'s attackers.

 Round 3